Key National Information Sources

 If you are displaying symptoms of coronavirus and need to apply for a test, you can book a test here.

 A free remote interpreting service for British Sign Language (BSL) and Irish Sign Language (ISL) users in Northern Ireland has been introduced to provide the deaf community with access to NHS111 and all health and social care services during the COVID-19 pandemic.

 Covid-19 NI is a symptom checker and is dedicated to providing people across Northern Ireland with immediate advice and links to vital trusted information.
 The Covid-19 NI app can be downloaded on both Apple and Android devices.

-An online version of the app is available from the following link for those without access to a smartphone but who are able to access a computer or tablet device.
+An online version of the app is available here for those without access to a smartphone but who are able to access a computer or tablet device.